jamesplease/react-request/docs/guides/best-practices.md

 ```

 If you've used [Redux](https://redux.js.org) for HTTP requests in the past, then you can think of the
 "fetch components" as fulfilling a similar role as action creators.
+They cut down on the boilerplate.

 ### Directory Structure